uber-archive/statsrelay/README.md

 be retried after 5 seconds.
 Any stats received for that backend during the retry window are added to the queue.

-Each backend has it's own send queue.
-If a send queue reaches 128MB in size, new incoming stats are dropped until a backend connection is successful and the queue begins to drain.
+Each backend has its own send queue.
+If a send queue reaches `max-send-queue` bytes (default: 128MB) in size, new incoming stats are dropped until a backend connection is successful and the queue begins to drain.

 All log messages are sent to syslog with the INFO priority.